ExgnosisClasses/JavaWeek1/Labs/Lab 2-2 Variables/Lab 2-2 Variable Types.md

 }
 ```

-The advantage to a static block is that we can compute the initial value of variable, which we can't do with a straight assignment.
+The advantage to a static block is that we can compute the initial value of a static variable, which we can't do with a straight assignment.
 - The JVM looks for `static` blocks and executes them while loading the class.
 - We are limited in types of operations we cn perform in a `static` block

-Make the replacement and run the code.
+Make the replacement in your code and run the code.

-Now try with these this variations
+Now try with these this variation.

 ```java
 class Params {